ron-from-nl/TinyPass/README.md

 ## Easy

 TinyPass is easy to install with no installation hassle, no database server, no db user & access rights or manual Paths and URLs to specify, no websetup to go through.
-TinyPass creates a single database file called "tinypass.db" in the home directory at first run or when it is removed, which also makes backup & restore super simple.
+TinyPass creates a single database file called "tinypass.db" in the home directory when it's not there, which also makes backup & restore super simple.

 - Copy TinyPass to a web directory
 - Configure your (Apache) Web Server